2. YOUTH FRUSTRATION AGAINST SCHOOLS IN FINLAND

 Finland saw two major school shooting incidents in 2007 and in 2008 consecutively, which were the one at Jokela high school and the another at Seinajoki University.

-Since then, the concerned authorities has taken many preventive measures, which have apparently contained further occurrence of the similar incident.
+Since then, the concerned authorities have taken many preventive measures, which have apparently contained further occurrence of the similar incident.

 However, it hardly seems that the root cause for such tragedy has been eradicated.
 A few years ago, the Finnish teachers' union warned the increase in school violence, and the attempts of school attacks are still reported as below: